bosgithub/Microsoft_Azure_AI_Fundamentals/README.md

 3. Speech: Used to recognize and synthesize speech, and to translate spoken languages

 4. Language Understanding Intelligent Service(LUIS): Train language model that can understand spoken or text-based commands

+#### Conversational AI

+Conversational AI is used to describe solutions where AI agent participate in conversation with humans

+Bots can be the basis of AI solutions for:

+Customer support for products or services.
+Reservation systems for restaurants, airlines, cinemas, and other appointment based businesses.
+Health care consultations and self-diagnosis.
+Home automation and personal digital assistants.